 Energy supply evolves to meet demand projections

-- Oil remains the largest source; essential for commercial transportation and chemicals
+- Oil remains the largest source of primary energy, as it is essential for commercial transportation and chemicals.

-- Natural gas demand rises the most, largely to help meet increasing needs for electricity and lower-carbon industrial heat
+- Natural gas demand rises the most of any individual fuel source, largely to help meet increasing needs for electricity and lower-emission industrial heat.

-- Lower carbon energy sources - including wind/solar, biofuels and nuclear - increase at the fastest pace
+- Most lower-emission energy sources, including nuclear, wind/solar, and biofuels, increase at the fastest pace.

-- Coal is still prominent in some non-OECD countries, however global consumption likely peaked in 2013, as the OECD and China shift to lower-carbon energy sources
+- Coal is still prominent in some non-OECD countries, although global consumption appears to have peaked in 2013.

 Global energy supplies vary by sector

 - The energy mix will vary by sector to meet rising demand while addressing environmental impacts.

 - Oil remains essential for transportation, as growing commercial transportation still relies on liquid fuels to meet more than 80% of demand.